 - Write a letter.
 This gives the person you are coming out to time to react in their own way.
 This is probably a better approach if, for example, you live a long way from your family or friends.
 Writing a letter allows you to take your time and to compose your thoughts carefully and clearly.
 It can also give the person you are writing to space to react and consider the news before discussing it with you.
 This could be a useful approach if you are expecting a very hostile or negative reaction.

 - Start living your life openly.
-Just start bringing your partner to events or start wearing the clothing that most fits your gender or sex identity.
+Just start bringing your partner to events or start wearing the clothing that most fits your gender identity.

 Some tips on coming out: